rolandjitsu/rolandsdev.blog/content/posts/how-to-install-openssl-1.1.1.md

 Most Linux distributions come packaged with some older version of OpenSSL, but if you need some of newest features (such as [support for TLSv1.3](https://www.openssl.org/news/openssl-1.1.1-notes.html)), then you'll need to manually install it.

 ## Install on Linux
-**NOTE**: These instructions should work for most Debian based distros.
+These instructions should work for most Debian based distros.

 Install the build dependencies:
 ```bash